funktionale-programmierung/bob2015/2021/recording-notes.md

   and give it a name.
 In the next screen, you can (hopefully) select your audio device.

-- Similarly, add a video source. click the `+` button in the `Sources` window in the bottom row, select `Video Capture Device`, select `Create new`, and give it a name.
-In the next screen, you can (hopefully) select your camera.

 - Start up whatever software you use to display slides, make it display the slides in a window.
 Then go back to OBS, again click the `+` button in the `Sources` window in the bottom row, select `Window Capture`, select `Create new`, and give it a name.
 In the next screen, you can (hopefully) select your window.
 If it doesn't show up in the list, you may need to select `Show Windows with empty names`.

+- If you have multiple displays, you can also do a `Display Capture` instead of a `Window Capture`, which is better suited for coding demos, as it also shows popup menus, the mouse pointer etc.

+- Similarly, add a video source. click the `+` button in the `Sources` window in the bottom row, select `Video Capture Device`, select `Create new`, and give it a name.
+In the next screen, you can (hopefully) select your camera.

 - You can now arrange and resize the video and window feeds to your satisfaction.